Skip to content

 Business-to-business (B2B) credit management is simply credit management carried out by most businesses that work primarily with other businesses.

 For example, B2B order volumes are usually higher but less frequent than B2C ones.
-This effects the customers’ payment terms which effects the suppliers’ cashflow.
+This affects the customers’ payment terms which effects the suppliers’ cashflow.

-There are also other things to asses and monitor, such as your customer’s customers financial situations.
+There are also other things to assess and monitor, such as your customer’s customers financial situations.

 4 Questions to evaluate your credit management process